 - I don’t know… I just know that I want to see her.

 Alfonso responds without even trying to hide the confusion that has accompanied him all his life.

-Time, previously stopped, now goes backwards, light and blinking, shy on the horizon line, with time it gains strength and light returns, suns burn strongly and galaxies meet again.
-Alfonso is dragged once more to the center of the whole truth, to the uncontainable, undeniable, imperishable light that embraces him and drives him down, a fall as long as the space between the stars.
+Time, previously stopped, now goes backwards, light and blinking, shy on the horizon line, it gains strength and the shine returns, suns burn strongly and galaxies meet again.
+Alfonso is dragged once more to the center of the whole truth, to the uncontainable, undeniable, imperishable light that embraces him and drives him down, the falling lasts as long as the space between the stars.
 Alfonso lets himself go, lets out a cry from the entrails to leave aside the nervousness, the excitement, to be reborn.
 And when the light collapses, his eyes can barely stand the morning glow, but he adapts quickly, looking at the sign in front of him, it’s the name of a gas station and the fuel price list.
-A sense of familiarity seizes him, the wind moves the sand scattered on the concrete, reminding him that he has already been there, but has he been there?
+A sense of familiarity seizes him as the wind moves the sand scattered on the concrete, reminding him that he has already been in this place, but. has he been here?